-6 Unless it is an Exempt Fund or a QIF.
+3 unless it is an Exempt Fund or a QIF.

-7 REITs can also be established in the form of Exempt Funds and QIFs.
+4 REITs can also be established in the form of Exempt Funds and QIFs

-- Be listed and traded on an AMI: - Distribute 80% of its audited annual net income to Unitholders: - Limit its aggregate borrowings to 65% of the gross asset value of the Fund; and - Ensure that any investment made in respect of property under development whether on its own or in a joint venture is undertaken only where the REIT intends to hold the developed property upon completion.
+- Be closed-ended: - Use only an Investment Company or Investment Trust as the fund vehicle; - Be listed and traded on an AMI; - Distribute 80% of its audited annual net income to Unitholders; - Limit its aggregate borrowings to 65% of the gross asset value of the Fund; and - Ensure that any investment made in respect of property under development whether on its own or in a joint venture is undertaken only where the REIT intends to hold the developed property upon completion.
 The total contract value of the property under development must not exceed 30% of the net asset value of the Fund Property REIT.